-There are two commonly used refrigerant gases in air-conditioners, the R-410a, and the R-22.
+When comes to aircon gas top up, there are two commonly used refrigerant gases in air-conditioners, the R-410a, and the R-22.
 You should know which one of these two will work for your unit.
 There are differences in how they function and are used up and we will try to discuss this below.

 This gas is commonly called Freon.
 Not many air-conditioning units use this gas nowadays and you can mostly find it in older aircon models.
 The reason for the shift is it’s classified as a hydrochlorofluorocarbon (HCFC), a type of gas that damages the ozone layer.

 Units who still require this refrigerant will require a technician to perform what is called a dry charge.
 The R22 gas operates at low pressures which makes it susceptible to cracking.
 For lubrication, this refrigerant needs mineral oil.

 R-410a or Puron is a relatively new gas used in air-conditioning units around the world.
 Most new residential aircon units use this gas to cool the air.
 It’s an environmentally-friendly hydrofluorocarbon (HFC) with many nations adopting it as the new standard refrigerant gas.